Sauroctonus: Paleobiology

 One of the most recognizable features among gorgonopsians is the presence of long, saber-like canines on the upper and lower jaw.
 A study published in 2020 shows that several prehistoric predators with this comparable morphology would have had various possible prey-killing techniques.
 Among the gorgonopsians, Sauroctonus is found to have had a reduced jaw opening, unlike in the closely related Inostrancevia, indicating that it would not have been as specialized in hunting as the other representatives of the group.

 Paleoecology

 S. progressus is known from the locality of Sjomin Ravine, located in the republic of Tatarstan, in the northeast of European Russia.
-This fossil site, discovered in 1938 and dating from the end of the Middle Permian (Capitanian), is mainly represented by clays and silts with separated layers of fine polymictic sandstone, which contains fossils of tetrapods, represented by isolated bones and fragmentary skeletons, as well as rare flora remains.
+This fossil site, discovered in 1938 and dating from the end of the Late Permian, is mainly represented by clays and silts with separated layers of fine polymictic sandstone, which contains fossils of tetrapods, represented by isolated bones and fragmentary skeletons, as well as rare flora remains.
 Apart from S. progressus, the main tetrapods identified in the area include the dicynodont therapsid Idelesaurus, the reptiliomorph Chroniosuchus, the temnospondyl Dvinosaurus, and even sauropsids, including the pareiasaur Scutosaurus and the archosauriform Eorasaurus.

+Ilinskoe Subassemblage is thought to either be correlated with the Tropidostoma-Gorgonops Subzone of the Endothiodon Assemblage Zone.